portfolio-performance/portfolio-help/docs/en/getting-started/adding-securities.md

 Immediately after the previous "Create portfolio" step, the application's main screen looks a bit empty (see Figure 1).
 The left sidebar option 'Securities > All Securities' can be used to generate a list of securities.

 !!! note
     A security is a financial instrument that holds value and can be traded between parties.
-Securities can be broadly categorized into: debt securities (e.g., banknotes, bonds, and debentures) equity securities (e.g., common stocks) derivatives (e.g., forwards, futures, options, and swaps) [[1]]('https://en.wikipedia.org/wiki/Security_(finance)').
+Securities can be broadly categorized into: debt securities (e.g., banknotes, bonds, and debentures) equity securities (e.g., common stocks) derivatives (e.g., forwards, futures, options, and swaps) [\[1\]](<https://en.wikipedia.org/wiki/Security_ (finance)>).

 The list contains all the securities you are interested in; not necessarily the ones you have bought.
 At the moment, it's still empty.